 - Increased shortness of breath

 - Chest pain or palpitations

 - Abdominal pain

 - Reduction of fetal movement

 - Difficultly breathing before exercise

 Benefits of horse riding while pregnant

-As with all other exercise there are a great number of benefits to horse riding, especially during pregnancy.
-A number of studies carried out by various organisation have been carried out over the years as to the benefits of exercising while pregnant.
+As with all other exercises, there are a great number of benefits to horse riding, especially during pregnancy.
+A number of studies carried out by various organizations have been carried out over the years as to the benefits of exercising while pregnant.

 Can horse riding effect my chances of conceiving?